1. Resource Library

 A good cloud-based invoicing platform should allow you to customize your invoice templates and workflows.
 ERP platforms tend to have limited formatting options if you’re creating your invoices in them natively.
 Opting for an invoicing platform with greater design customization allows you to better present your brand during the billing experience.

 Your customers might also have varied invoice processing requirements based on the nature of their business or their location.
-When researching invoicing solutions, consider the level of invoice personalization your customers need and whether the platform can deliver on this.
+When researching cloud invoicing solutions, consider the level of invoice personalization your customers need and whether the platform can deliver on this.

 Visibility